Skip to main content

 18. SkipTheDrive

 The amount of jobs available on the website is relatively low.
-There is plenty of work for some categories, while only around 30 - 70 for others.
+For some categories, you can find plenty of jobs, while for others - only around 30 - 70.

-Despite that, you can easily apply as the platform is free.
-Once you click the application button, you are sent to another website to fill out an application form.
+Despite that, you can easily apply as the platform is free to use.
+Once you click on the button to apply you are sent to another website to fill out an application form.
 They also provide the option to apply with Indeed.

 19. PowerToFly